Living spec — this is the product we're building

 room.players

 Snapshot of currently connected players.
-Re-read after events, don't cache.
+Re-read after events; don't cache.

-Player[]
+readonly Player[]

 room.onPlayerJoined(fn)